Melbourneandrew/indra-dash/README.md

-** Note: ** *This repository includes the Activity Dashboard and the robotics calculator.
-The Robotics Calculator is entiley contained within * **components/RoboticPotential.vue*
+**Note:** *This repository includes the Activity Dashboard and the robotics calculator.
+The Robotics Calculator is entiley contained within* **pages/RoboticsPotential.vue*

 # Nuxt 3 Minimal Starter